darekf77/firedev/README.md

 ```
 firedev new my-app
 cd my-app
-firedev build:dist:watch         # wait for next commands in console
+firedev start
+# select proper debug task in  Visual Studio Code
+# press f5 in your Visual Studio Code
 ```

-## 2 How to start smart workspace project)
+## 2 How to start smart workspace project
 - best private/complex application
 - can be deployed to github pages
 - can be deployed to npm as organization package
 ```
 firedev new my-workspace-with-apps/app
 cd new my-workspace-with-apps
-firedev build:dist:watch app     # wait for next commands in console
+firedev star
+# select proper debug task in  Visual Studio Code
+# press f5 in your Visual Studio Code
 ```

 # What is in progress